 Chapter Administration & Volunteer Support

-Works with Chapter leadership to formulate manage chapter program income and expense, and manages the same to produce income for association activities;
+Works with Chapter leadership to formulate and manage chapter program income and expense and manages the same to produce income for association activities.

 Collaborates with the Chapter Development Officer and other senior professionals on emerging meeting and conference programming as required.